This easy strawberry cake filling is made with fresh, juicy strawberries, requires just four simple ingredients, and bursts with strawberry flavor.

 Full measurements are in the recipe card below.

-Lemon juice- I used lemon from a fresh lemon.
+Lemon juice- I used lemon juice from a fresh lemon.
 This balances the sweetness of the filling.

 Sugar- I used granulated sugar for the filling, but you can use caster sugar as well.